edysfy/Group_website/process/evalSect.md

 <a name="success"></a>
-# c) More Limitations: Sample Size
+# d) More Limitations: Sample Size

 ### How we calculated our target sample size